 Hover has been preparing for GDPR for many months.
 Now the bulk of our work around GDPR compliance is done.
 While we’ve started to release some of the new features and systems, not everything you read about here is in place just yet.
 We’ll be rolling things out over the next few weeks to assess the impact that some of these changes will have and make adjustments as required.

 It’s been our longstanding belief that privacy shouldn’t be a paid feature or something that was only available to some of our customers.
 That’s why we’ve always included WHOIS privacy for no additional cost for any TLD that allows it.

 With that in mind, we made the decision very early on that we would extend these new privacy protections to all of our customers and not just those in the EU.
 It just makes sense to provide equal protections to all customers regardless of where they happen to live.

-Hover already had very good policies and processes in place to protect the data of our customers, but we took the opportunity to review pretty much everything we do.
+Hover privacy already consisted of excellent policies and processes to protect the data of our customers, but we took the opportunity to review pretty much everything we do.
 We recognized that we could do an even better job to further strengthen things in some areas.

 We looked at our databases and, for each data element we store, we made a determination whether it was personally identifiable and also whether we really needed to collect it.
 As a result, we identified a number of pieces of personal information that we thought we could do without.

 Earlier this year, we made it possible for you to delete your billing information, secondary email address and default WHOIS contact.
 We also delete that information automatically when an account is deemed inactive to ensure that we’re not storing information we don’t need in the event someone is no longer a customer.